ahitrin/SiebenApp/README.md

 ![step3](docs/example3.png)

 But wait!
 Before applying for a visa you need to collect all documents needed, including both booking and tickets.
 It means that first two subgoals are blocking the third one.
 Subgoal 4 may be started only after completion of subgoals 2 and 3.
 Let's reflect this dependency in our plan.
-Press `4` to select a subgoal...
+Press `4` to select a subgoal, on just click on it.

 ![step4](docs/example4.png)

-...then press `Space` so this selection will be remembered, and next press `2` and `l`.
+Then press `Space` so this selection will be remembered.
+Select subgoal `2` and then press `l`.

 ![step5](docs/example5.png)